bachman-dev/renovate-config/README.md

 ## `oxlint-tsgolint`

-Oxlint uses `tsgolint` when it's configured to do type-aware linting.
-This config establishes a Custom Manager that keeps a repository's TypeScript version matched to the current `tsgolint` version, as their versions are derived from their supported TS version + a small patch incrament (e.g. a version for TypeScript 7.0.2 may look like 7.0.2001).
+Oxlint uses `oxlint-tsgolint` when it's configured to do type-aware linting.
+This config establishes a Custom Manager that keeps a repository's TypeScript version matched to the current `oxlint-tsgolint` version, as their versions are derived from their supported TS version + a small patch incrament (e.g. a version for TypeScript 7.0.2 may look like 7.0.2001).

-For projects that are using `tsgolint`, extend the `oxlint-tsgolint` config *in addition to* the default or `jslib` config.
+For projects that are using `oxlint-tsgolint`, extend the `oxlint-tsgolint` config *in addition to* the default or `jslib` config.

 ```json
 {